technologicrod/djangorecipes/readme.txt

 Trial Project by Rodwell Matchon for Ingenuity requirement using Python Django.

-Functions are found in views.py and templates are found in the "arisencode" folder.
+Functions are found in views.py.
+Templates, views.py, and other essential files are found in the "arisencode" folder.

 There are two types of users: Admin and Basic users.
 In the login page, you can create an account and you can choose if it can be an Admin or a Basic user.